 The student will be expected to know the postulates and theorems taught over the year.
-(It is hard to apply them when you don't know them. :>) The students will use and complete a Geometry Notebook which they are able to use on EVERY assignment.
+(It is hard to apply them when you don't know them.
+It.).
+The students will use and complete a Coometry Nethbook which they are able to use an EVERY don't know them. :>) The students will use and complete a Geometry Notebook which they are able to use on EVERY assignment.
 Prerequisite: Algebra I or some equivalent Homework: Approximately four lessons per week.
 You should allow 2-3 hours/week for the homework, although some students may work faster.
 We begin all homework assignments together in class but students will finish them at home and grade and correct them.
 Their homework grade is a completion grade.
 Homework can be submitted in person/on paper only, using a PURPLE folder.
 Supplies: Textbook: "Geometry: Seeing, Doing, Understanding," 3rd Edition by Harold R. Jacobs.
 Solutions Manual: "Enhanced Teacher's Guide for Geometry Seeing, Doing, Understanding," 3rd Edition by Harold R. Jacobs Scientific Calculator 1" (or larger) 3-ring binder for teacher-provided Geometry Notebook pages (Students are welcome to combine Geometry binder with other class binders as long as each section is segregated.)
-Highlighters (5 colors: pink, yellow, blue, orange and green) Pencils Red pen for grading Ruler (inches and centimeter markings) Protractor Compass Graph Paper As of: 5/6/2025 Page 162 of 188 Math Lab - Thur only - Jones Class #: 142 Teacher: Debi Jones Grades: 4, 5, 6, 7, 8, 9, 10, 11, 12 Class Schedule: Thur Only Class Time: 8:00 - 9:24 Fee(s): Tuition \$60.00 Description: An opportunity for on-demand tutoring, this class provides a student in any math class up through Geometry/Algebra 2 access to a teacher/tutor who can help with any math question they have.
+Highlighters (5 colors: pink, yellow, blue, orange and green) Pencils Red pen for grading Ruler (inches and centimeter markings) Protractor Compass Graph Paper As of: 5/20/2025 Page 160 of 185 Math Lab - Thur only - Jones Class #: 142 Teacher: Debi Jones Grades: 4, 5, 6, 7, 8, 9, 10, 11, 12 Class Schedule: Thur Only Class Time: 8:00 - 9:24 Fee(s): Tuition \$60.00 Description: An opportunity for on-demand tutoring, this class provides a student in any math class up through Geometry/Algebra 2 access to a teacher/tutor who can help with any math question they have.
 Students come anytime during the prescribed class time on any THURSDAY with their math book/homework papers for help on specific problems or even needing to hear a concept re-taught.